 Want to know more about Harajuku in Tokyo?
 Harajuku one of the most famous and popular districts in Tokyo, with millions of visitors each year.
 It’s famous for its shopping, cute cafes, fun activites, and the Harajuku style fashion, which is popular among many locals.

-In this guide you can read about the top things to do in Harajuku, best cafes, places for shopping, and much more.
+Here you can read about the top things to do in Harajuku, best cafes, places for shopping, and much more:

 Things to do in Harajuku